subhk/QGYBJ.jl/docs/src/advanced/parallel.md

 ### How Transposes Work

-QGYBJ uses **two-step transpose** because PencilArrays requires that pencil decompositions differ by at most one dimension.
+QGYBJplus uses **two-step transpose** because PencilArrays requires that pencil decompositions differ by at most one dimension.
 Since xy-pencil (2,3) and z-pencil (1,2) differ in both dimensions, we use an intermediate xz-pencil (1,3):

 ```
-                         QGYBJ Two-Step Transpose Architecture
+                         QGYBJplus Two-Step Transpose Architecture

     ┌─────────────────────────────────────────────────────────────────────────────┐
     │                         xy-pencil (2,3)                                     │